the world's largest online live music and entertainment booking agencyalive network entertainment agency, live entertainment hire

 What are 70’s Disco and Funk bands and what do they do?

-A 1970s style Disco and Funk band will play music from that era, namely the Bee Gees, Jackson 5, Chic, Donna Summer, Gloria Gaynor, Village People, Sister Sledge, Hot Chocolate, Abba, Real Thing, Stevie Wonder, Earth Wind and Fire, the Sunshine Band etc.
+1970s style Disco and Funk bands will play music from that era, namely the Bee Gees, Jackson 5, Chic, Donna Summer, Gloria Gaynor, Village People, Sister Sledge, Hot Chocolate, Abba, Real Thing, Stevie Wonder, Earth Wind and Fire, the Sunshine Band etc.

 These bands usually dress in costume complete with afro wigs, flares and high collars, inspiring great dance moves with music that will entertain at any party, wedding or corporate event.